 Historic Preservation Ordinance

-The Historic Neighborhood Coalition of Terre Haute is collaborating with community members and city government to develop a Historic Preservation Ordinance to protect the historic areas and structures that form a vital part of Terre Haute’s rich history and vibrant future.
+The Terre Haute Historic Neighborhoods Coalition is collaborating with community members and city government to develop a Historic Preservation Ordinance to protect the historic areas and structures that form a vital part of Terre Haute’s rich history and vibrant future.

 Historic Preservation Ordinance - FAQs

-• Communities adopt Historical Preservation Ordinances to protect the cultural and historical integrity of their neighborhoods, buildings, and landmarks.
-It ensures that important historical or architectural features are preserved, contributing to community pride, tourism, and maintaining the area's identity and character.
+Communities adopt Historic Preservation Ordinances to protect the cultural and historical integrity of their neighborhoods, buildings, and landmarks.
+This ensures that important historical or architectural features are preserved, contributing to community pride, tourism, and maintaining the area's identity and character.

 • Changes to historic properties must generally preserve the character-defining features of the building.
-Exterior alterations such as changes to porches or anything that would result in the removal of historical features such as corbels, decorative trims, pillars, doors, as well as the addition of new structures will require approval from the historical preservation commission.
+Exterior alterations such as changes to porches or anything that would result in the removal of historic features such as corbels, decorative trims, pillars, doors, as well as the addition of new structures will require approval from the historic preservation commission.
 Internal changes to the home are not subject to review.
+General maintenance and repairs with in-kind materials also do not require approval from a commission.

 • While the restrictions under an HPO may limit some property owner decisions, being in a historic district or owning a historic property can enhance property values.
 The unique character of historic areas often makes them attractive to buyers and tourists, and in many cases, historic properties are eligible for tax incentives and grants that can help offset renovation costs.